Murray-Hill riot: Background

+Civil unrest leading to the police strike

-To many, the monopoly held by the Murray-Hill company was symptomatic of Drapeau's rule in which those with power and influence obtained favours from the city, rather than those without power and influence, such as the working-class taxi drivers.
-The Murray-Hill company's owners were English-Canadians, but most of the taxi drivers were French-Canadians, which added to the venom.
-The taxi drivers had formed the Mouvement de Libération du Taxi (MLT) in September 1968 to protest their rage at the lucrative airport taxi route being monopolised by one corporation at their expense.
-The Mouvement de Libération du Taxi was loosely linked to the FLQ, which argued that the French-Canadian working class of Montreal was being exploited by English-Canadian capitalists, which justified a violent revolution to make Quebec into an independent socialist nation.
+To many, a monopoly held by the Murray-Hill taxi company was symptomatic of Drapeau's rule, in which those with power and influence, but not others, such as working-class taxi drivers, obtained favours from the city.
+The Murray-Hill company's owners were English-Canadians, but most taxi drivers were French-Canadians.
+This added to the tension.
+Taxi drivers formed the Mouvement de Libération du Taxi (MLT) in September 1968 to show their rage at the lucrative airport taxi route being monopolised by the Murray-Hill company at their expense.
+The Mouvement de Libération du Taxi was loosely linked to the FLQ, which argued that the French-Canadian working class of Montreal was being exploited by English-Canadian capitalists, and that this justified a violent revolution to make Quebec into an independent socialist nation.

+Overall, there were 75 murders in Montreal in 1968, which gave the city the reputation as the "murder capital of Canada."

+Rioting on Saint-Jean-Baptiste Day on 24 June 1968 was triggered by Canadian Prime Minister Pierre Trudeau's, their bête noire, visit to the city angering Quebec separatists.
+Then came demonstrations by cégep students demanding more placements in the universities.

+Taxi drivers protested the monopoly of the Murray-Hill company's taxis and buses at the Dorval Airport.
 On 30 October 1968, roughly 1,000 protesters were led or inspired by the MLT, blockaded Dorval Airport with 250 taxis, and burned Murray-Hill company vehicles when they were presented with the opportunity.
 As a show of support for the taxi drivers, the FLQ had planted a bomb in a Murray-Hill bus, which was defused by the police before it could go off, and had blown up the home of one of the owners of the Murray-Hill company in Westmount.